mr41haan29/DriveSafe/README.md

 # DriveSafe
-An app that finds the least-hazardous regions to learn & practice driving for new drivers.
+An app that finds the least-hazardous regions in a given city to learn & practice driving for new drivers.